Augustana (band): Augustana (2011–2013)

 Augustana's self-titled, fourth full-length album was released on April 26, 2011.
-The album's lead single, "Steal Your Heart", was planned for a radio release on February 14 in order to coincide with Valentine's Day, but was released early on the 8th of February on AOL Music.
+The album's lead single, "Steal Your Heart", was planned for a radio release on February 14 in order to coincide with Valentine's Day, but was released early on February 8 on AOL Music.
 Another song off the album "Just Stay Here Tonight" was used in an episode of Private Practice.
 "Steal Your Heart" was also used in the extended length Degrassi promo for the 11th season.
-They were featured on the Late Show with David Letterman and performed "Steal Your Heart".
+They also performed "Steal Your Heart" at their second appearance on the Late Show with David Letterman, on May 25, 2011.

-Augustana parted ways with Epic Records shortly after the album's release and on 11 November 2011, Dan Layus announced that all remaining members had amicably parted ways, but that he would continue to tour and perform under the name Augustana.
+Augustana parted ways with Epic Records shortly after the album's release and on November 11, 2011, Dan Layus announced that all remaining members had amicably parted ways, but that he would continue to tour and perform under the name Augustana.
 On 22 July 2013, Dan Layus announced that Augustana was signed to a new record deal.